 I get as much pleasure out of candid personal photography as I do out of impromptu portraiture.
 Street photography adds the great challenge of discretion - some people simply do not wish to be photographed, especially by someone who is essentially a tourist.
 For subjects that become aware of your presence, the same skills apply as for when photographing strangers: conveying your respect, credibility, and good intentions.

 As a keen hiker, when I first got into photography, all I wanted to capture was landscapes.
 Though undeniably better with a full-format camera on a sturdy tripod (as I did religiously during my first years of landscape photography), provided you're not looking to make large prints etc, you can certainly get some worthy compositional shots out of a good compact camera.

 ARCHITECTURE & URBAN SUBJECTS

 Capturing cityscapes, particularly at night, got me into HDR photography.
-Whilst I'm no longer a fan of heavily-edited images, a good knowledge of the technique has proven indispensable, in modest amounts, in professional contexts (such as for my interior photography assignments).
+Whilst I've never been a fan of heavily-edited images, a good knowledge of this technique has proven indispensable, in modest amounts, in professional contexts (such as for my interior photography assignments).

 PERSONAL PHOTOGRAPHY BLOG

 My personal & travel photography, by country, region or city (depending on the amount of documentation in each).
 Since turning professional, for personal excursions and short trips (such as those in my home country, France) I'm more inclined to take a compact camera with me, saving my professional full-format equipment for portrait-specific personal projects, extended travel and more exotic locations.